epomatti/aks-autoscaler-metrics/README.md

 ## Load Testing

-To load test it with K6:
+To load test it with K6 on Docker:

 ```sh
 docker run \